Conflict-of-interest editing on Wikipedia: Wiki-PR

+Internet Research Agency

+The 11 September 2014 Columbian Chemicals Plant explosion hoax was a "massive, coordinated, and failed hoax to create panic", planted in Wikipedia by Russian disinformation actors who were part of the Internet Research Agency, according to The New York Times Magazine.

 Peking Duk

 At a December 2015 Peking Duk show in Melbourne, a fan named David Spargo accessed the backstage area by editing the band's Wikipedia article page and inserting himself as a family member.
 Upon showing the article and his ID to the security guards, he was granted access to the band with whom he shared a beer.
-The band reacted positively to this scheme, Adam Hyde stating: "He explained to us his amazing tactic to get past security to hang with us and we immediately cracked him a beer.
+The band reacted positively to this scheme, with member Adam Hyde stating: "He explained to us his amazing tactic to get past security to hang with us and we immediately cracked him a beer.
 This dude is the definition of a legend."
 However, Hyde did add: "It goes to show, never trust Wikipedia".

 Orangemoody

 In 2015, the Wikipedia community blocked 381 accounts, many of them suspected sock puppets of the same people, after a two-month investigation called Operation Orangemoody revealed that the accounts had been used to blackmail firms "struggling to get pages about their businesses on Wikipedia."
 These businesses had been told by Wikipedia users that articles about them had been "rejected due to concerns of excessive promotional content."
 In a few cases, the users asking for money were the same accounts that had earlier rejected the articles for publication.

 The scammers asked for hundreds of pounds to "protect or promote" the firms' interests.
 Wikipedia deleted 210 articles related to UK businesses, most of them of middle size.
 Individuals were also targeted.
 The investigation was named OrangeMoody by Wikipedia editors after the name of the first identified account.
-An unnamed Wikipedia spokesperson stated that "undisclosed paid advocacy editing may represent a serious conflict of interest and could compromise the quality of content on Wikipedia."
+An unnamed Wikipedian stated that "undisclosed paid advocacy editing may represent a serious conflict of interest and could compromise the quality of content on Wikipedia."